Cloudli: History

+Products and services

 One of Cloudli's features is its single-line/multiple location capability, giving users the ability to route a single number to two or more phones that can be separated by a few feet or by thousands of miles.
 Cloudli is also a pioneer in social-networked VoIP having launched an early integrated telephone service for the Facebook platform called Telephone.